 Most of us learn by utilizing one or more of three senses – SEEING visual, HEARING auditory and FEELING touch.
 These are physical sources of information our bodies send to the brain.
 The graphics below provide a visual representation of the senses.

 Sense is a way of using information.
 Swimmers come from each of these groups, yet due to the training environment most are visual learners.

 BREASTSTROKE.
 We are viewing a breaststroke swimmer in Lane View, he has good tempo.
 As we visually inspect the swim, we review and identify stroke flaws.
 We look to make one correction at a time.

 What do you see?
 Establishing the best body position is critical to the success of the swim.

-We bring the swimmer to the deck for video analysis and auditory correction and review.
-SEE the stroke, HEAR the coach and next we utilize the Kinesthetic TOUCH method and engage the swimmer to FEEL the muscles utilized for the stroke correction.
+We bring the swimmer to the deck for video analysis and auditory review.
+We see the swimming stroke, and we utilize the active kinesiology method and engage the swimmer and the muscles utilized for the stroke correction.